iamcz/Tilblr/README.md

 [Details][phase-two]

-### Phase III: Advanced Posts (~2 days)
-Allow users to write more robust posts with a markdown editor.
-Allow for file upload of figures (images) to be embedded in posts.
-I plan on using some combination of `marked` and `Markdown-js` for the markdown form and `filepicker.io` for image upload.

 [Details][phase-three]

-### Phase IV: Follows and Blog Dashboard (~1-2 days)
+### Phase III: Follows and Blog Dashboard (~1-2 days)
+Outline:
+* Create Follows
+* Follow Button View (Backbone)
+* Following Page (Backbone)
+  * Blog List
+* Dashboard View (Backbone)
+  * similar to blog show view with a different collection.

-Add a follow button to all blogs except the user's active blog.
+Add a follow button to all blogs except the user's blogs.
 This will be slightly different from tumblr's following system because blogs will follow other blogs instead of users following blogs.
 The dashboard view will display all posts from the blogs followed by the users active blog.
 Reuse the blog show